wzykubek/river-ultitile/README.md

 riverctl default-layout river-ultitile
 river-ultitile &

-# These keybinds work with the default river-ultitile configuration
+# These keybinds work with the default river-ultitile layouts
 # Increase/decrease the main size
 riverctl map normal $mod U send-layout-cmd river-ultitile "set integer main-size += 4" riverctl map normal $mod I send-layout-cmd river-ultitile "set integer main-size -= 4"

-# Decrease/increase the main size if it is in the center (on widescreens) and there are no views to
+# Decrease/increase the main size if it is in the center (on widescreens) and
-# the left or right
+# there are no views to the left or right
 riverctl map normal $mod+Shift U send-layout-cmd river-ultitile "set integer main-size-if-only-centered-main += 4" riverctl map normal $mod+Shift I send-layout-cmd river-ultitile "set integer main-size-if-only-centered-main -= 4"